Escape From a Boko Haram Camp

 The terrorists ordered the passengers out of the bus.
 Rahila was terrified and began to call on the name of Jesus, shouting “Blood of Jesus!
 Blood of Jesus!”
 This made the jihadists laugh and ask whether she was a Christian.
 She boldly answered, “Yes, I am.”

 The terrorists let all the other travelers go, but forced Rahila back onto the bus.
 They told her that they were taking her to the forest where she would be doing Aiken Allah (Allah’s work).
-She pled with them to let her go because she had aged parents and three little children who all depended on her for survival since her husband went missing in the incessant Boko Haram attacks.
+She pled with them to let her go because she had aged parents and three little children who all depended on her for survival since her husband went missing in the incessant an extremist group that is located primarily in Northern Nigeria attacks.
 Ignoring her pleas, they continued to drive deeper into the Sambisa Forest.

 When they reached the camp, one of the young men shouted, “Allah Akhbar!”
 (God is great) as he alighted from the bus.
 People immediately gathered from all parts of the camp.
 She saw hundreds of armed men, women, and children.
 Some of the children were dragging their weapons because they were too heavy for them to carry.
 The leader told the large crowd Allah had given them a lady who would be part of the jihad.
 He again shouted “Allah Akhbar!”, and the crowd disappeared.